 02006.
 Risk assessments need reviewing and updating regularly (annually in settings providing for EYFS children).
 At Lucton School we are very aware that all staff and pupils need to receive training.
-A "library" of risk assessments is maintained by the Operations Manager and School Secretary.
-The Heads' PA is responsible for keeping records of staff training.
+A "library" of risk assessments is maintained by the Operations Manager.
+The HR Manager is responsible for keeping records of staff training in the personnel files.

 02007.
-Lucton School uses three different types of Risk Assessments (RA) - generic, specific and dynamic risk assessments, for our educational activities and visits - apart from our EYFS setting.
+Lucton School uses three different types of Risk Assessments (RA) - generic, specific and dynamic risk assessments, for our educational activities and visits.
 All teaching staff and school staff should receive regular induction and refresher training in risk assessments tailored to their specific areas: